 Our hotels are specifically chosen to be in safe areas and well-suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 This means we do not use large, impersonal chain hotels on the outskirts of cities.
 We prefer to select smaller, family run hotels where we establish personal relationships with the owners.

 Our London hotel is right in the heart of the city, right near two main train stations and dozens of wonderful restaurants and museums.
-In Cardiff, we stay right next to the river at a fun hotel that is just steps away from Cardiff’s central park.
-Our accommodations at Llanberis will feel like your home away from home, as it is a cozy, recently-redone guesthouse with a fireplace and wonderful lounge to relax.
+Our accommodations at Llanberis will feel like your home away from home, as it is a cozy, recently-renovated guesthouse with a fireplace and wonderful lounge to relax.
 In Edinburgh our accommodations are just next to the Royal Mile, allowing us easy access to all of the best sights.

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for a trip.

 Yes, in fact over 75% of students who travel with us choose to come independently.
 This encourages teens to step further outside their comfort zone and make new friends.
 We believe that one of the most rewarding and exciting elements of travel is the new friendships that are formed along the way.
 If you travel by yourself, you are bound to make new friends from all over the country and even the world.
 The best part is, you can travel again with your new BFFs on another TFT trip the next summer!